LiNk-NY/LiNK-NY.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marcel Ramos is a Senior Data Scientist at the Waldron Lab at the CUNY School of Public Health and a Bioconductor Core Team member based at Roswell Park Comprehensive Cancer Center.
+Marcel Ramos is a Senior Data Scientist at the Waldron Lab at the CUNY School of Public Health and a Bioconductor Core Team member.
 His research interests include implementation of genomic data structures and representations within the R / Bioconductor S4 ecosystem.
-He is involved in the development and maintenance of over 20 R / Bioconductor and CRAN packages.
+He is involved in the development and maintenance of over 24 R / Bioconductor and CRAN packages including MultiAssayExperiment and BiocManager.
 {style="text-align: justify;"}